theon/ensime-atom/README.md

 - [x] only try start server if no port-file
 - [x] put console logging under dev-flag or just move to separate log
 - [ ] Wait for analyzer ready msg - (:return (:abort 209 "Analyzer is not ready!
 Please wait.")
 4)
+- [ ] Make update of server implicit from startup
 - [ ] Separate each feature in own Editor Controller?
 - [ ] re-insert activation events when this hits https://github.com/atom/settings-view/pull/371
 - [ ] server will stop logging when atom is reloaded since stdio is piped via node.
 Pipe to file directly from process